 Let Your Family in on Your Social Security Benefits

 Family members can also receive an allocation from your Social Security.
 Each individual needs to fit certain parameters to receive these benefits.
-Biological, step- or adopted children can receive payments that amount to one-half of your full allocation on a monthly basis.
+Biological, step- or adopted minor children can receive payments that amount to one-half of your full allocation on a monthly basis.
 There is also a limit to the amount your family members can claim based on a worker’s earnings record, also known as a family benefit maximum (FBM).
 This maximum only applies when there are multiple-payment recipients on one record.

 Some Final Tips